-Paolo Valenza, Chief of Cloud Services and Gabriel Galati, Head of Azure and M365 Services unit presented ICC’s Microsoft Cloud services to many of our UN Clients and other non-profit organisations.
-They highlighted ICC’s role in providing managed cloud services offering support for solutions that reside in the cloud.
+Paolo Valenza, Chief of Cloud Services and Gabriel Galati, Head of Azure and M365 Services unit presented UNICC’s Microsoft Cloud services to many of our UN Clients and other non-profit organisations.
+They highlighted UNICC’s role in providing managed cloud services offering support for solutions that reside in the cloud.

-Cloud services are building blocks at the base of many other ICC services.
+Cloud services are building blocks at the base of many other UNICC services.

 Paolo Valenza, Chief, Cloud Services